ivpk/uapi/draft/openapi/docs.md

    user.

-3. **API Gateway** works as a reverse proxy and load balancer, accepts requests from data users, validates these requests against OpenAPI schemas received from **Data Catalog**, validates authorization tokens with **Auth service**, provides request logging, rate limiting and other services.
+3. **API Gateway** works as a reverse proxy and load balancer, accepts requests from Clients, validates these requests against OpenAPI schemas received from **Data Catalog**, validates authorization tokens with **Auth service**, provides request logging, rate limiting and other services.